Celebrities support AdventHealth Foundation

 After lunch the celebrities stayed to talk with fans, take photos and signed a few autographs.

-“We are so grateful for Thomas “Flash” Gordon for bringing these people back to his hometown to give back,” added Hartt.
-“We are grateful that Thomas has decided to be campaign chair for this wellness center campaign.
+“We are so grateful for Thomas “Flash” Gordon for bringing these people back to his hometown to give back,” added Johnson.
+“We are grateful that Thomas has decided to serve as campaign chair for this wellness center campaign.
 He joined our Sebring Foundation board just over a year ago.
 We are also thankful for our sponsors who made this event possible, Bill and Lisa Jarrett with Jarrett Ford and also Troy and Cathy Maloyed with All About Lawns.”

+To learn more about how you can support this AdventHealth Foundation wellness center campaign, please contact the Foundation office at 863-402-5525 or visit adventhealthsebringfoundation.com.